Atlas Search: Facets and Stemming

 Setting up Faceted Search

 To add the WPGraphQL Filter Query plugin, download the ZIP file from the GitHub repo, navigate to the Plugins tab in the WordPress admin sidebar, and upload the ZIP file as a plugin.
-If you do not already have the WPGraphQL and Atlas Search plugins from the previous What is Atlas Search? post, add, and enable those now.
+If you do not already have the WPGraphQL and WP Engine Smart Search plugins from the previous What is WP Engine Smart Search? post, add, and enable those now.

 Then, in the GraphiQL IDE, you can build out the query you want to run.
 You can filter the search by passing in either category names or tag names.
 Adding filters by category and tag would look like this: